-The longer we wait for ‘sustained pressure’, the better the price we will get, increasing any potential profits.
+The longer we wait for ‘sustained pressure’ and indications that teams are likely to score, the better the price we will get, increasing any potential profits.

 If you want to profit from trading and betting you have to find VALUE.
 Not based on your own opinion, but based on real data and most importantly, what is happening in-play.

-Ultimately, historical stats, head-to-head data and XG (Expected Goals) are all well and good and valuable to know, but they often don’t determine what will happen when the whistle goes.
+Ultimately, historical stats, head-to-head data and XG (Expected Goals) are all well and good and valuable to know, but they don’t always determine what will happen when the whistle goes.

 For some teams, it can be more important not to lose than to win!
 Hey Jose?
 You know, park the bus and all that…

 By watching the game until things pick up, or using the Sofascore’s Attack Momentum data, we can avoid entering games that don’t live up to our expectations, in turn, avoiding a loss or missing out on bigger profits.

 Thanks for reading if you got this far. 😉

 Don’t forget you can follow all of my tips on the site here or better still, join me on Telegram.
 It’s all free you know! 😉